 Our school provides great opportunities outside the classroom with a thriving social and extra-curricular side to Sixth Form life.
-The Sixth Form Centre provides a Common Room with vending machines and the Self Access Learning Centre (SALC), an area for silent study, independent work and research.
+The Sixth Form Centre provides a Common Room and the Self Access Learning Centre (SALC), an area for silent study, independent work and research.
 We have a dedicated Sixth Form Dining Hall, where catering is available from 8am-1.35pm, and there are close links with the Old Owen’s Association’s Sports Club in Potters Bar (which one sixth former helpfully described as Owen’s own pub!).

 We also have an active Duke of Edinburgh scheme in operation and run residential trips and journeys abroad and our students have travelled to countries as far afield as India, China and South Africa.
 Our school also has a link school in Tanzania (see photo left from 2014 trip), to which several trips have been made by upper school students.
 Departments in the school organise a rich mix of trips at home and abroad including to Berlin and Paris.